quchen/amoeba/README.md

 **Amoeba is currently in the phase that comes before Alpha (coding, compiling, but not running it because it's full of placeholders).**

 Planned features
 ----------------

 - Every node only knows about its immediate neighbours.
 Unless explicitly added, the origin of a signal sent over the network is untraceable.

-- Every subprocess has its own thread, using message passing to communicate.
+- Highly concurrent nodes (one thread per connection) using message passing to communicate.

-- The network should be robust against bad data input, e.g. from a client that sends nonsense (or even wrong) requests.
+- Robustness: Network integrity should be maintained even in case of:

+    - Bad/too long/too many requests

+    - Failure of a comparatively small amount of nodes

+    - Malicious minorities

 Research goals
 --------------